|

 “Special Savings Accounts” linked to the Everyday Account for savings towards a

+purchase such as buying a car or going on a holiday.
 The Family First Solution also has features such as family insurance and

 will-writing services, investment advice through “Life Guides” and other

+financial tools to plan for the medium to long-term.
 At a time when people are trading down for everything from ordinary household

 items to where they eat, lavish lifestyles such as a particular Singaporean